Home energy audits: what to expect and how much they can save you

 Chances are you’re spending too much on your electric bill each month.
 In fact, your money is probably going right out your window - literally!
 One of the best ways to reduce your energy bills is by making energy-efficient upgrades around the house, but it can be hard to figure out where to start.

 That’s where home energy audits come in.
 A home energy audit will help you see the big picture of how your whole house uses energy, so you can start transforming it into an energy-efficient home.
+But are the savings you get from an energy assessment worth the investment you have to make?
+Let’s find out.

 A home energy audit, sometimes referred to as a “home energy assessment”, is a whole-house inspection that assesses how your home uses energy.
 During an energy audit, a professional auditor will complete a walk-through of your entire house and conduct a few tests to find ways for you to improve your home’s energy use.